ZhianMai/Multi-threading-in-Java/README.md

 of execution.

-Variable modified by keyword <i>volatile</i> has memory barrier which prevent compiler and CPU from out-of-order executing, and forcing write-through policy when the value is modified.
+Variable modified by keyword <i>volatile</i> has memory barrier which prevent compiler and CPU from out-of-order executing, and forcing write-through policy when the value is modified. volatile cannot be with keyword final.

 In this demo, if we remove the volatile keyword, then the spinlock will never unlock.